aditsuru-git/readme-gen/README.md

   <img src="https://raw.githubusercontent.com/aditsuru-git/readme-gen/main/assets/screenshot.png" alt="CLI Screenshot" width="100%" style="max-width: 800px;">
 </div>

 `@aditsuru/readme-gen` is a command-line tool designed to streamline the creation of README files (or any text-based boilerplate) for your projects.
 It works by processing a template file (`.md`) and interactively asking you questions defined in a corresponding configuration file (`.json`).
-Your answers are then injected into the template to produce the final output file.
+Your answers are then injected into the template, and conditional blocks are processed, to produce the final output file.

 It supports using local template files, fetching templates from public GitHub repositories, saving configurations for quick reuse, and comes with a built-in default README template.